upcmd/updocs-content/logs/c0113_vvvvv.md

           "cmd": "in main task print3: {{.tom}}"
         },
         {
-          "cmd": {
+          "name": "assert",
+          "desc": "since .tom is returned from callee, it should be accessible here", "cmd": {
             "{{eq .tom \"tom created in sub_loop\"}}"
-          },
-          "name": "assert",
-          "desc": "since .tom is returned from callee, it should be accessible here" }
+          }
+        }
       },
       Dox: <nil>,